tomberek/mcm/manual/ii.md

        "In

-that Roe did, in conjunction with Doe, .--PUNCSP--.--PUNCSP--.--PUNCSP--."
+that Roe did, in conjunction with Doe, .&puncsp;.&puncsp;.&puncsp;."

 ####### (ix) Matters in aggravation.